-There were no changes to practices related to this section in 2010.
+There were no changes to the practices in this section for 2012.

-Third-Party Organizations (9 / 13)
+Third-Party Organizations (9 / 13)-

 a) List any third-party organizations (such as language testers, credential assessors or examiners) relied upon by your organization to make assessment decisions.